Skip to main content

 The review flow is split into two panels:

-• Left panel — A list of all tests that failed or surfaced a warning in this run
+• Left panel — A list of all tests that failed, surfaced a warning, or encountered an error in this run

 • Right panel — Full details for the selected test: failure reason, steps, screenshots, video, and console and network logs